 Unzipping files using the WinZip Ribbon interface

-When using the WinZip Ribbon interface, all of the unzip options need to be set before you click Unzip or one of the Unzip to options in the Unzip/Share tab.
-Click the Unzip Settings button in the Settings tab to set any or all of the following options:
+When using the WinZip Ribbon interface, all of the unzip options need to be set before you click 1-click Unzip or one of the options in the 1-click Unzip drop down menu.
+Click the Unzip Settings button in the Unzip tab to set any or all of the following options:

 - Prompt Before Replacing Files: this option causes WinZip to always ask you if you want to overwrite an existing file in the target unzip location if it has the same name as a file that you are unzipping.